 Most of us have heard that doing sports can help to improve our sleep quality, but did you know that sleep also helps you to get fit?
 Getting more and better quality sleep really can help you improve your athletic performance, regardless of your level and preferred sport.

 Research shows that sleeping better can help you improve your speed, accuracy and reaction time when doing sports.
 So how is sleep actually helping us to get fit?

-The more we exercise the more we need to sleep.
-If you start training for a marathon or increase your exercise frequency the increased intensity can weaken your immune system and put you at a greater risk of falling ill.
-Studies has shown that athletes who on average sleep less than 8 hours a night are almost twice as likely to get a sports injury as those who sleep more than 8 hours.
+- The more we exercise the more we need to sleep.
+If you start training for a marathon or increase your exercise frequency, the increased intensity can weaken your immune system and put you at a greater risk of falling ill.
+Studies have shown that athletes who on average sleep less than 8 hours a night are almost twice as likely to get a sports injury as those who sleep more than 8 hours.

 What can we learn from the professional athletes that are on top of their game?
 One important lesson is that sleep has been a vital component of their success.
 Dr. med Lutz Grauman, Phd & specialist in sports medicine, nutrition and chirotherapy and member of the Dagsmejan medical advisory board, talks about why sleep is so important in the world of professional sports and what we all can learn from that.